HakanaiYume/stockit/README.md

 # stockit

-This package is toolkit for stock study
+This is a toolkit package for chinese stock study.